Skip to content

 An Oni tattoo is a protection motif: in traditional Japanese tattooing, the Oni guards its wearer, it never turns on them.
-That's the short answer.
-The long answer is that a red, blue or black Oni each tells a different story, that the background decides whether your Oni is a guardian or just a floating mask, and that some pairings carry centuries of meaning.
-I make Oni masks for a living, a good share of my customers are tattoo artists, and these are the codes they work with.
+A red, blue or black Oni each tells a different story, and the background decides whether your Oni is a guardian or just a floating mask.
+I make Oni masks for a living, many of my customers are tattoo artists, and these are the codes they work with.

 Does an Oni tattoo mean good or evil?

 Protection, full stop.
 The confusion comes from the creature itself: in Japanese folklore the Oni is both the torturer of the Buddhist hells and the guardian of temple roofs.
-Tattooing follows the guardian logic.
-You put the scariest face on your skin so that nothing scarier dares approach.
-The same reasoning has kept Oni-faced tiles on Japanese temple roofs for centuries, and it's covered in depth in my Oni mask guide.
+Tattooing follows the guardian logic: you wear the frightening face so that nothing worse dares approach.

-One thing the Oni tattoo is NOT: a yakuza marker.
-Irezumi carries that historical baggage, but the motif itself belongs to folklore, not to organized crime.
-Plenty of my tattoo artist customers work it into pieces for clients who simply want fourteen centuries of guardian mythology on their arm.
+One thing the Oni tattoo is not: a yakuza marker by itself.
+Irezumi carries historical baggage, but the motif belongs to folklore, not to organized crime.

 The gakubori rule comes first

 Before color, before placement: the background.
-The most common Western mistake is an Oni inked alone on bare skin.
-In irezumi, the gakubori (額彫り) isn't decoration, it defines the world the creature lives in.
+In irezumi, the gakubori is not decoration, it defines the world the creature lives in.
 Flames make it an active guardian.
 Waves make it a spirit of the deep.
 Clouds and lightning make it an elemental force.
-No background, and your Oni is just a mask floating in a void.

 What each Oni tattoo color means

-Field notes: pure black works best on large surfaces, where deep shading builds a dimension color doesn't always reach.
+Field notes: pure black works best on large surfaces, where deep shading builds a dimension color does not always reach.
 White is mostly used as highlights over dark backgrounds, for the spectral effect.

 Classic pairings and what they say

-Composition detail worth knowing: Oni and Hannya never face each other in mirror symmetry.
+Composition detail worth knowing: Oni and Hannya do not work best as a flat mirror duel.
 In irezumi, the two masks look at each other at an angle, in tension, not in symmetrical confrontation.

 Where to place an Oni tattoo

-- Full sleeve: the natural home for a single Oni with background.
-Mask on the biceps or forearm depending on orientation.
+• Full sleeve: the natural home for a single Oni with background.

-- Full back: for double compositions (Oni + Hannya, Oni + Dragon, Oni + Raijin/Fujin), mask in the high dominant position.
+• Full back: for double compositions, with the mask in the high dominant position.

-- Thigh: ideal for a mid-size Oni with peony.
-Less exposed, more intimate, holds detail well.
+• Thigh: ideal for a mid-size Oni with peony.

-- Calf: compact Oni, minimal background.
-Popular in neo-traditional work.
+• Calf: compact Oni, minimal background, often in neo-traditional work.

 Why tattoo artists buy physical masks

 A flat reference photo gives you one angle.
-A physical mask gives you real shadows from every direction, the horn curvature in perspective, what the snarl does when the surface bends.
-That's why tattoo artists are one of my main customer groups: they keep a mask at the station as a 3D composition reference for pieces that have to wrap around a moving arm.
+A physical mask gives you real shadows from every direction, the horn curvature in perspective, and what the snarl does when the surface bends.
+That matters when the design has to wrap around a moving arm.

-Every mask in my Oni collection is made to order in my workshop in Brittany, France: 3D printed in PETG, hand-sanded for 3 to 5 hours, painted in acrylics, sealed with matte varnish, shipped tracked worldwide.
-The Mempo half-masks (100 to 160 g) are the format artists prefer on the work station.
+Every mask in my Oni collection is made to order in my workshop in Brittany, France: PETG printed, hand-sanded, painted in acrylics and sealed with matte varnish.
+The Mempo half-masks are the compact format artists prefer on the work station.

 FAQ